jakekazi/jakekazi/README.md

 -->

-- 🔭 I'm currently co-creating an open source development tool that utilizes RabbitMQ to monitor and display error messages from the Dead Letter Exchange in an easy-to-navigate GUI.
+- 🔭 Recently, constructed an open-source devTool utilizing RabbitMQ to monitor and visualize error messages for dev management of errors and debugging.
-- 👯 I’ve worked on a collaborative project that allows users to list or book private parking spaces available in an area.
-Tools used: React.js, Express.js, NoSQL database, JSON Web Token (JWT), Bcrypt, and Webpack.
+- 👯 Collaborated on a project that allows users to list or book private parking spaces available in an area.
+Tools used: React, Node.js/Express, NoSQL database (MongoDB/Mongoose), Material UI, Webpack, JSON Web Token (JWT), and Bcrypt.
 - ⚡ Fun fact: I hiked to the highest peak (Mt.
 Marcy) of NY at 5,344 feet
 - 💬 Connect with me on <a href="https://www.linkedin.com/in/jakekazi/" target="_blank" rel="noopener noreferrer">LinkedIn</a>